- On your iPhone or iPad, go to Settings > [your name] > iCloud > iCloud Backup.

-- Turn on Backup Now.
+- Turn on iCloud Backup.

 That’s it.
 You can read there that backups will occur when the device is “connected to power, locked, and on Wi-Fi.”